-Sensor placement is the problem of determining, from a set of candidate locations, the optimal positions of a given number of measurement sensors.
-This problem is widely formulated as an optimal experimental design (OED) problem~\cite{Pukelsheim93,FedorovLee00,Pazman86,Ucinski00}, where the design determines whether to activate a sensor or not.
-Bayesian OED for data acquisition and sensor placement has been addressed in the context of ill-posed linear inverse problems \cite{HaberHoreshTenorio08,HaberMagnantLuceroEtAl12} and for nonlinear inverse problems~\cite{HaberHoreshTenorio10,HuanMarzouk13}.
-Here, linearity is associated with the parameter-to-observable map, that is, the forward operator.
 An optimal design improves the quality of the observational grid and the collected data and hence improves the model-based forecast made by an assimilation system.
-Moreover, deploying and operating observational instruments can be expensive, thus mandating the development of optimal sensor placement strategies and optimal data acquisition schedules.
-An optimal design is generally found by solving an optimization problem with the objective to minimize the uncertainty of the posterior QoI, under the constraints forced by the computational model.
-The objective function of such optimization problem is formulated based on the choice of the optimality criterion, which is a scalar summary of uncertainty of the Bayesian inversion QoI.
-For example, an A-optimal design minimizes the average variance, and a D-optimal design minimizes the generalized variance, which is equivalent to maximizing the differential Shannon information content of the inversion QoI~\cite{Pukelsheim93}.
+Deploying and operating observational instruments can be expensive, however, thus mandating the development of optimal sensor placement strategies and optimal data acquisition schedules.
+An optimal design is generally found by solving a binary optimization problem, or a relaxation thereof, with the objective of minimizing the uncertainty of the posterior QoI under the constraints forced by the computational model.
+The objective function of such an optimization problem is formulated based on the choice of the optimality criterion, which is a scalar summary of the uncertainty of the Bayesian inversion QoI.
+For example, an A-optimal design minimizes the average variance, and a D-optimal design minimizes the generalized variance, which is equivalent to maximizing the differential Shannon information content of the inversion QoI~\cite{Pukelsheim2006optimal}.

-Solving an inverse problem is often an intermediate step, where the inversion parameter, such as the model initial condition, is then used to make further prediction of a QoI.
-The traditional OED formulation for the Bayesian linear inverse problem has also been extended to optimally choose sensor locations that minimize the uncertainty of the end goal~\cite{attia2018goal}.

-Special attention has been advocated recently to infinite-dimensional formulation of the Bayesian inverse problem~\cite{DashtiStuart15,stuart2010inverse,bui2013computational}, with A- and D-optimality criteria set as the main component of the OED optimization objective function~\cite{alexanderian2016bayesian,AlexanderianSaibaba17,AlexanderianPetraStadlerEtAl16,AlexanderianPetraStadlerEtAl14}.
-While a model-constrained OED problem can be formulated completely, given the discretized model and the corresponding spatiotemporal grid specification, the infinite-dimensional formulation of Bayesian inverse problems provides mathematical and statistical tools needed to properly analyse the problem of interest in the right function space setting prior to discretization of the forward operator~\cite{alexanderian2020optimal}.